waynodiablo/Oystercard/week12/bank_tech_test.md

 ### Requirements

-* Deposits, withdrawal
+* Deposits, withdrawal.
-* Account statement (date, amount, balance)
+* Account statement (date, amount, balance) printing.
-* Statement printing
+* Data can be kept in memory (it doesn't need to be stored to a database or anything).

 ### Acceptance criteria